 Laboratories must comply with the Clinical Laboratory Improvement Amendments of 1988.
-CLIA requires all entities that perform even one test, including waived tests on "materials derived from the human body for the purpose of providing information for the diagnosis, prevention or treatment of any disease or impairment of, or the assessment of the health of, human beings" to meet certain Federal requirements.
-If an entity performs tests for these purposes, it is considered under CLIA to be a laboratory and must register with the CLIA program.
+CLIA requires all entities that perform even one test, including waived tests on "materials derived from the human body for the purpose of providing information for the diagnosis, prevention or treatment of any disease or impairment of, or the assessment of the health of, human beings" to meet certain federal requirements.
+If an entity performs tests for these purposes, it is considered to be a laboratory under CLIA and the entity must register with the CLIA program.

 Laboratories are not state licensed.
 The Secretary of the DHHS directs state health agencies or other appropriate agencies to determine if health care entities meet federal standards.
 This helping function is termed "CLIA certification".

-Health Facility Compliance Unit staff is responsible for surveying laboratories for CMS.
-For more information on the certification process, contact the CLIA State Agency regional office (PDF) for your location.
+Health Facility Compliance Unit staff are responsible for inspecting laboratories for CMS.
+For more information on the certification process, contact your regional office (PDF).

 Laboratories may be accredited.
 Accrediting programs are: Joint Commission for the Accreditation of Healthcare Organizations; American Osteopathic Association; American Association of Blood Banks; College of American Pathologists; Commission on Office Laboratory Accreditation and American Society of Histocompatibility and Immunogenetics.

-HHSC, on behalf of the CMS CLIA program, uses Form 3225, Application for Certification – Supplement to CMS 116 to process CLIA certificate applications.
+On behalf of the CMS CLIA program, HHSC uses Form 3225, Application for Certification – Supplement to CMS 116 to process CLIA certificate applications.

 Do not send payment for CLIA fees to HHSC.
 Follow the instructions on the user fee coupon generated by CMS to make a payment.